muonw/muonw-powertable/README.md

     - is easy to navigate with mouse and/or keyboard.
     - is easy to interact with on a desktop monitor.
     - renders 1000+ rows without noticeable delay.
-    - can fetch and modify remote data.
+    - can display and modify remote data.

 ## 📝 To-do